 2. Choose the Type of Welding Rod

-The type and material of the welding rod dictates the quality of the weld.
+The type and material of the welding rod dictate the quality of the weld.

 Nickel Rod 99 Percent

-These are considered the premium of welding rods.
-Nickel-based electrodes are expensive, but they are the best at producing welds with low to medium phosphate content, and that is machinable.
+These are considered premium welding rods.
+Nickel-based electrodes are expensive, but they are the best at producing welds with low to medium phosphate content and that is machinable.